provenance-io/docs/ecosystem/community/validator.md

 #### Commissions

-Each Provenance validator can set a commission rate to charge on fees collected.
+Each Provenance Blockchain validator can set a commission rate to charge on fees collected.
 This directly allows validators to charge up to 100% of the fees received during distribution.
 However, any validator choosing to charge a 100% commission is highly unlikely to receive delegate Hash.

 #### Bonus Proposer Awards